HashakGik/BulletHell-RMMV/tutorials/stage.md

 ![Completed map](map8.png)

-There is only one thing left: to start our stage!
+There is only one thing left to do: start our stage!

 Open again the map properties and take note of the `Map ID`: